bandinopla/skill-assessments-quizzes/README.md

 use the `en.yaml` as base: duplicate it, rename it, and do your thing.
 The system will automatically scan that folder and find it once it builds.

 #### 2. Quizzes Translations
-to collab with the quizzes repo and transalte a quiz to another language head over to the [linkedin-skill-assessments-quizzes](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes) clone that repo, make the translation in the respective quiz and solicit a pull request to them.
+to collab with the quizzes repo and transalte a quiz to another language head over to the [linkedin-skill-assessments-quizzes](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes) fork that repo, make the translation in the respective quiz and solicit a pull request to them.

 ---
 ## <a id="contribute"></a>:computer: **Contribute with** Coding / Bug Fixing